traquito/traquito.github.io/docs/pro/telemetry/extended/README.md

 ## Overview

-!!! info "This is a proposal for the structure and behavior of Extended Telemetry"
+!!! info "This is the structure and behavior of Extended Telemetry"
-    The goal is to define an enhancement to the current scheme by:
+    The goal was to define an enhancement to the Basic Telemetry scheme by:

     - Retaining full backward-compatibility
     - Clearly defining new features and implementation specifics